 If you are looking for something a little more upscale, or want a resort experience, I recommend the Red Cliffs Lodge, where we stayed on our last visit.
 It’s about 20 minutes outside of town and has a gorgeous setting on the Colorado river with towering cliffs all around.
 Amenities include a nice outdoor pool, lots of activities including horseback riding.
 Choose between a regular “hotel-style” room or a cottage with a kitchen, living area and balcony overlooking the river.
 The lodge’s dining room has a fantastic view.

 For a luxury experience, consider the Sorrel River Ranch.
 It’s pricey but supposed to be exceptional with lots of amenities including a spa.
 I would love to stay there on my next visit.
 You can also just pop in for lunch or dinner.

 Colorado Loop: Two National Parks & Crested Butte

 7 days / 13.5 hours drive time

 Colorado has four national parks and this week-long road trip from Denver includes two of them: Rocky Mountain National Park and Great Sand Dunes National Park.
 Beyond that you will visit one of the state’s most beautiful mountain towns: Crested Butte.
-The itinerary begins at Rocky Mountain N.P. so the two longer drives are mixed with shorter ones; and the Crested Butte visit is between the park stays.
+The itinerary begins at Rocky Mountain N.P. so the two longer drives are mixed with shorter ones, and the Crested Butte visit falls between the park stays.
 I also suggest stopping at Garden of the Gods in Colorado Springs on your final day.
-Its sandstone rock formations are spectacular and you can see them easily by just driving around the main loop.
+Its sandstone rock formations are spectacular and you can see them easily by just driving the main loop.